giellalt/lang-hdn/hdn.md

 ---

-# Northern Haida verbal classifiesrs

-There are appr 400 of these, they are pointed to a set of 150 verbs taking classifiers.

-* * *

-<small>This (part of) documentation was generated from [src/fst/affixes/classifiers.lexc](https://github.com/giellalt/lang-hdn/blob/main/src/fst/affixes/classifiers.lexc)</small>

----

 Proper noun inflection
 The Northern Haida language proper nouns inflect in the same cases as regular nouns, but with a colon (ʼ:ʼ) as separator.